 Keep Records on Sales Taxes Collected

-After you have collected the sales taxes, you must keep records on how much you have collected (these amounts go into the "Sales Tax Payable" liability account, in your accounting system.
-If you have an online accounting system, like QuickBooks, you can set up sales transactions to automatically post to this account.
+After you have collected the sales taxes, you must keep records of how much you have collected.
+These amounts go into the "Sales Tax Payable" liability account, in your accounting system.
+If you have an online accounting system, you can set up sales transactions to automatically post to this account.

 Report Sales Tax Information to Your State

 In addition to paying the state sales taxes you owe, you must also file periodic sales tax reports to your state department of revenue.
 Most states now give you the ability to pay and report sales taxes online.

 Check with your state to see when you must pay the sales taxes you've collected.
 The frequency of payment depends on the volume of your sales.
 In most states, you must pay monthly if you have a high volume of sales, but at least quarterly in almost every state.
 Be sure you pay on time to avoid fines and penalties for late payment.